yanghengtang/tp/docs/UserGuide.md

 If you are new to this guide, click [here](#introduction-to-this-user-guide) for a quick introduction to this user guide.

-If you are keen to get started on using MediConnect, click [here](#quick-start) for our quick start guide.
+If you are keen to start using MediConnect, click [here](#quick-start) for our quick start guide.

 --------------------------------------------------------------------------------------------------------------------